calmm-js/partial.lenses/README.md

-`L.find(predicate)` operates on arrays like `L.index`, but the index to be viewed is determined by finding the first element from the input array that matches the unary `predicate`.
-When no element is found, the result is, of course, undefined and like with `R.index` when the index set to the length of the array.
+`L.find(predicate)` operates on arrays like `L.index`, but the index to be viewed is determined by finding the first element from the input array that matches the given unary predicate.
+When no matching element is found the effect is same as with `R.index` when the index set to the length of the array.

 ### L.replace(inn, out)